A brainstorming session with the team is always a learning experience.

 For example:

-After the first version of launch, only 3 system crashes reported and product worked well for every other case.
-For the second version of launch, failures reported increased to 17.
-And for the third version of launch, failures reported increased to 47.
-There were no major changes done.
+After the first version of the launch, only 3 system crashes were reported and the product worked well for every other case.
+For the second version of the launch, failures reported increased to 17.
+And for the third version of the launch, failures reported increased to 47.
+No major changes done.
 So, why did this happen?

 Well, while analyzing data, it was realized that for the first time, when the product was launched, there were only 3 centers which were rural and all the failures were from them.

-For the second time, rural launch increased and so failure rate too.
-While looking into details, it was found that it is not the specific product feature; it was because of low network speed that was the issue.
+For the second time, rural launch increased and so the failure rate too.
+While looking into the details, it was found that it is not a specific product feature; it was because of the low network speed that was the issue.
 Thus, analysis of data available might lead us to a pattern of the problem.

 Questions:

-- What is the impact of the Network Speed on the system?
+• What is the impact of Network Speed on the system?

-- What all network speeds are to be considered while testing?
+• What are all the network speeds to be considered while testing?

-Note: I am sure you can think of many more Questions you might have.
-This is just a short list for a basic idea.
+Note: I am sure you can think of many more questions you might have.
+This is just a short list of basic ideas.

 Thus, a tester does not ask questions because he wants to ask lots of questions.
 There can be many reasons, such as: